Eudjinn/RepData_PeerAssessment2/PA2_storms.md

 # The impact of storms and severe weather events on economy and population health in USA
+Evgeniy Zabrodskiy

 ## Synopsis
-This analyisis is based on the data from the NOAA Storm Database Event about severe weather events in the United states.
 The goal of the analysis is to find the most harmful weather events with respect to population health and to understand which weather events have the most negative impact on the economy.
+This analyisis is based on the data from the NOAA Storm Database Event about severe weather events in the United States.

 There are two main sections in the document:
 **- Data Processing** guides through transformations of the RAW data that are needed to perform the analysis;
 **- Results** summarizes the analysis with plots and conclusions.